DroneQ Aerial Services adds far-reaching automation and artificial intelligence to wind turbine inspections using drones.

 The North Sea is increasingly used by, among other things, the construction of wind farms, sustainable energy generation at sea and busier shipping traffic.
 More supervision is necessary.
 Maritime drones are a solution for this.
 For this reason, the Maritime Drone Initiative North Holland (MDI) cluster was established in Den Helder.
 Thanks to this initiative, Dutch companies will have the opportunity to develop drones.
 The MDI is home to Den Helder Airport.
 In and around this location it is possible to conduct tests and flights and give market demonstrations.
 By attracting start-ups and scale-ups, MDI contributes to the ambition to make more people work, live and undertake more people in the Noordkop.
 Moreover, it fulfils the need to create more jobs in the field of knowledge and technology, which younger generations are attracted to.

-DroneQ Maritime Aerial Services Den Helder will work within the MDI to (continue) develop drones for civilian maritime applications, draw up standard scenarios to enable test and operational flights and design and design and realize a Maritime Drone Command Center (MDCC) and raise awareness of these applications for the maritime sector through events such as presentations and demonstrations.
+DroneQ Maritime Aerial Services Den Helder will work within the MDI to (continue) developing civil maritime applications using drones, establishing standard scenarios to enable test and operational flights and designing and realizing a Maritime Drone Command Center (MDCC) and raising awareness of these applications for the maritime sector through events such as presentations and demonstrations.
 Maritime applications including drones with more than 3 1/2 hours of flight time and

 DroneQ, also a participant of the test and innovation center Space53, has also set up a Maritime Drone Center (MDC) in Den Helder.
 The MDC is the base for DroneQ Maritime Aerial Services which focuses on maritime drone operations, developing civilian maritime drones and developing the region in the field of support services using drones.
 The drone operations include industrial inspections, thermal and video inspections, maritime disaster and emergency aerial support, SAR missions, environmental monitoring, gas detection, surveying and mapping and cinematography in the field of the offshore industry, wind and solar energy, telecom and nature management.